thetsajeet/lab/lld/SOLID.md

 # SOLID Principles

-- A set of principles to build software components.
+- A set of principles to build good software components.
-- Makes the code maintainable, easy to understand.
+- Makes the code maintainable and easy to understand.
 - Aim for:
   - High cohesion: degree of inter-relatedness between software components.
 Eg: calculate area and perimeter.
   - Loose coupling: Software components must have low dependencies on external behaviors.
 Eg: calculate area and save it to db